The Power of Wildfire Cameras

 Wildfire Cameras and Wildfire Sensors: A Synergistic Approach

-While wildfire cameras can be a powerful tool for detection, they are most effective when used in conjunction with other advanced fire detection technologies.
-This is where wildfire sensors, developed by companies like ours, come into play.
+While forest fire cameras can be a powerful tool for detection, they are most effective when used in conjunction with other advanced fire detection technologies.
+PTZ cameras, with their ability to provide detailed and live views of fire locations, work hand in hand with sensors developed by companies like Dryad.

 If cameras can see fires, then sensor-based systems like Silvanet can be thought of a system for 'smelling' fires.
 Many media outlets have taken this idea to describe our wildfire sensors as an electronic nose in the forest.